Jarinter Mwasya

 Jarinter Mwasya (born 30 December 1996) is a Kenyan track and field athlete.
 She was the 2022 African champion over 800 metres.

+Mwaysa was issued with a four year competition ban by the Anti-Doping Agency of Kenya due to a doping violations (set to expire in August 2027).

 Early life

 Mwaysa is from Iuani a mountainous region in Makueni County.
 She started running at Nthukula Secondary School in Wote.
 In 2013 she achieved her first medal over 800m whilst competing at the East Africa School Games in Lira, Uganda.
 Mwaysa joined the Kenya Defence Force in 2015.